bbc/bigscreen-player/README.md

 // configure the media player that will be used before loading
 // see below for further details of ths config

-// options are: msestrategy, nativestrategy, hybridstrategy, talstrategy (deprecated) window.bigscreenPlayer.playbackStrategy = 'msestrategy';
+// options are: msestrategy, nativestrategy, hybridstrategy window.bigscreenPlayer.playbackStrategy = 'msestrategy';

 require(